Apple Wallet: Apple Card

 Apple Card is an Apple-branded credit card that is issued and managed within Wallet.
-The service is provided by Goldman Sachs in association with Apple.
+The service is currently provided by Goldman Sachs in association with Apple, and Chase will be assuming control by 2028.
 Users can receive "Daily Cash" when shopping at certain retailers.
 A digital card is available to be added to Apple Pay for wherever Mastercard cards are accepted online or in-store.
 A physical card is also available, though it notably lacks an NFC antenna.
 Available only in the United States.

 Savings Account

 Goldman Sachs also offers a savings account to Apple Card holders, with a maximum annual percentage yield of 4.15%.
 A savings account is not required to utilize Apple Card.

 Apple Cash

 Apple Cash is a P2P payment service within Wallet.
 The service is provided by Green Dot Bank in association with Apple.
 Users can send and receive funds with others through the Wallet or Messages apps on iOS, watchOS, iPadOS, or macOS, or via tapping another user's iPhone or Apple Watch.
 A digital card is available to be added to Apple Pay for wherever Visa cards are accepted online or in-store.
 At launch, this service operated over the Discover Debit network, but has since switched to Visa Debit.
 Available only in the United States.